FAIMS/faimsWebsite/pages/about.md

 ### Petra Janouchova

-* _Client Manager_
+* _Access Coordinator / Client Manager_
-* _PhD Student of Ancient History at Charles University in Prague & International Student at Macquarie University_
+* _Research Associate, Department of Ancient History at Macquarie University & PhD Student of Ancient History at Charles University in Prague_

 Petra is a epigrapher, which means that she reads Ancient Greek mail (mostly that written on stone).
 She is finishing her PhD on Graeco-Thracian interaction and cultural exchange, which is an extremely interesting subject concerning SE European history.
 She has done her Masters in Classical Archaeology and Ancient Greek at the Charles University in Prague.
 She has come to Australia to work with the FAIMS team and to broaden her horizons.
 Petra likes to do archaeological fieldwork and she enjoys helping other projects how to collect data in digital form.
 She has used the FAIMS DIY approach to customize and deploy her own module to collect data on Greek and Latin inscriptions that she encounters during her travels.